SimpleLab-Inc/wsb/src/transformers/README.md

 #### Data source transformations

 Each state transformer cleans excess white space, assigns a state column, and selects data that fits in the standard schema.
 Selected columns are those matching `pwsid` and `pws_name`, as well as the `county`, `city`, `source`, and `owner` of the water system, if available.
-The columns `source` and `owner` may be removed in a future refactor due to the fact that they are rarely populated and these data are easily retrievable from other data sources.
+The column `owner` may be removed in a future refactor due to the fact that it is rarely populated and its data are easily retrievable from other data sources.

 If a `pwsid` is not in the standard format, that `pwsid` is reformatted.
 This includes operations like adding the state abbreviation (and a state code if necessary; see [WA](https://github.com/SimpleLab-Inc/wsb/blob/develop/src/transformers/states/transform_wsb_wa.R) to the front of the `pwsid` or removing invalid `pwsids`.
 Invalid `pwsids` are filtered out for the states MO, NM, and WA.